aurora-cossairt/MSU-Astro/README.md

 **Large scale computer simulations** allow us to *visualize* turbulence and *analyze* what is happening.

-The following visualizations illustrate *density, velocity, acceleration, and cell-centered magnetic field strength* for both hydrodynamic and magnetohydrodynamic simulations.

 ### What do these visuals show?

 To simulate plasma turbulence, we computationally simulate stirring fluid inside a 3D box.
 The **forcing amplitude** tells us how quickly we spin the stir sticks.
-Varying the forcing amplitude allows us to simulate turbulent systems with different levels of compressibility (different sonic Mach numbers).
-Our simulations have Mach numbers of 0.4, 0.8, 1.6, 2.9, and 5.6.
+Varying the forcing amplitude allows us to simulate turbulent systems with **different levels of compressibility** (different sonic Mach numbers).
+Our simulations have Mach numbers of Ms=0.4, Ms=0.8, Ms=1.6, Ms=2.9, and Ms=5.6.

-The features illustrated include density, velocity, acceleration, and cell-centered magnetic field magnitudes (though we could have plotted other features as well).
-Each plot illustrates how one of these features evolves from the beginning of the simulation to the end.
-Remember: these are sliceplots, so they are only giving us a two dimensional view of what is really a 3D simulation.
-The sliceplots shown here are all perpendicular to the x axis, but we could just as easily have chosen to look from the y or z direction.
+These animatations illustrate *density, velocity, acceleration, and cell-centered magnetic field magnitudes*.
+They allow us to visualize how these features change over the course of the simulation (start at Turb.0001, end at Turb.0100).

+Remember: **these are sliceplots**, so they are only giving us a two dimensional view of what is really a 3D simulation.
+Most of the sliceplots shown here are oriented perpendicular to the x axis, but we could just as easily have chosen to look from the y or z direction.

 ![](hydro_a-64.00_density_z.gif)
 ## Hydrodynamic simulations